jeffharrell/home-assistant-config/README.md

 ## Automations

-The benefit of home automation is getting to *automate* repetitve or convenient things and make your life easier.
+The benefit of home automation is getting to automate repetitive or convenient things and make your life easier.
 Here's some of what I have my house configured to do:

 **Convenience**
 - Turn on lights if I come home after the sun has set